diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #let issues_tp = filter_list(all_vuln_issues, by_is_issue_vulnerable)
 #let issues_fp = filter_list(all_vuln_issues, by_is_issue_vulnerable, inv: true)

-#TheTool successfully identified the vulnerabilities in all of the projects,
+#TheTool successfully identified the vulnerabilities in all the projects,
 without raising any false positives.
 For two of the projects, however, it raised two issues for the vulnerable code due to